 The second song, ‘Town of a Hundred Churches,’ is equally as strong, piano led with tambourine accompaniment and Josh Britt’s lovely mandolin – a feature of the record throughout.
 Furthermore, the combined “oh ohs” of the wondrous backing vocals provided by Natalie Schlabs, Audrey Spillman, Kira Small, Gretchen Peters, and Heather Donegan that book end each verse only add to the overall spine-tingling effect of what’s a virtually perfect production by Neilson Hubbard.

 The song which follows, ‘Osimo (Come to Life)’ – “Bury me beneath the streets of Osimo / I come to life…” was the first song the Orphan Brigade collaborated on when they first ventured into the tunnels and caves below Osimo, and as a dedication to this special place, is as haunting and mesmerising a song as any on the rest of this album.

-The “wooah oohs” that feature in the song, Alchemy, and the repeated chant of “The Bells Are Ringing” from the eponymously titled song, reminded me somewhat of Arcade Fire at their best on the album Funeral, with more mandolin accompaniment from Josh Britt.
+The “wooah oohs” that feature in the song, ‘Alchemy,’ and the repeated chant of “The Bells Are Ringing” from the eponymously titled song, sound similar to Arcade Fire at their best on the album ‘Funeral,’ with more mandolin accompaniment from Josh Britt.

 With this album, the Orphan Brigade have also taken flight – and in the most magical way possible.